Development and Fundraising

 - Relationship Building: Builds constructive working relationships characterized by a high level of acceptance, cooperation, and mutual respect.

-- Results Focus & Initiative: Focuses on results and desired outcomes and how best to achieve them.
+- Result Focus & Initiative: Focuses on results and desired outcomes and how best to achieve them.
 Gets the job done.

 - Decision Making: Makes timely, informed decisions that take into account the facts, goals, constraints, and risks.

-- Manages Projects and Details: Structures and directs others’ work on events, projects or programs.
+- Manages Projects: Structures and directs others’ work on projects.

 - Stress Tolerance: Maintains composure in highly stressful or adverse situations.